 And so on.

 People usually automatically conclude that evening is therefore the beginning of the day since evening is mentioned first in each day.
 However, let's take a look at the entire context.
-Notice when God works, what comes next and what comes next, Step by step in the entire context in stead of taking just the "evening and morning were...".
+Notice when The Almighty works, what comes next and what comes next, step by step in the entire context in stead of taking just the "evening and morning were...".

-Gen 1:1 In the beginning God (Elohim, God family) created (perfectly, without flaw, without defect) the heaven(s) and the earth.
+Gen 1:1 In the beginning God created (perfectly, without flaw, without defect) the heaven(s) and the earth.

 Gen 1:3 And God said, Let there be light: and there was light.
 (Note that this is the very first thing to be renewed/created in this account, it is the very first thing that happens in this day of creation, Light is necessary in the restoration of life on the earth for heat and energy.
 The re-creation started with creating the light/heat for the earth to come out of the darkness.
 This is how the 1st day of recreation started!)